-We began a bit earlier today and turned left onto the non-descript trail to begin our climb.
+We began a bit earlier today and turned left out of Ait Aissa onto the non-descript trail to begin our climb to the Tizi Oudite summit.
 We passed through the village and followed the trail toward the summit past animal shelters and terraces of barley and fruit trees.
 A scare crow stood on a fence near the crops and flat rocks which were used to offer salt to the gods were placed by the orchards.
 No wonder salt is never offered at meals.
 It is used for more important things!

 Birds chirped in the warmth of this sunny day as we maneuvered the trail with Omar, Mohammed and his mule.
 Omar has a band and while he is not the lead singer, he cooed his songs about love in the Berber language as he strolled along with us.
 This area of the mountains seemed much warmer than the parts we hiked the previous two days, and we spotted a few blooming flowers.

-We continued down the other side of the mountain for Matate Village.
+From the Tizi Oudite summit, we continued down the other side of the mountain for Matate Village.
 The trail was muddy at times and it was hard to believe we were hiking in a snowless area when on the other side of the valley facing away from us was a ski resort!
 On our way to Matate Village, we passed by another herd of goats.
 This time I spotted the shepherd who leads his goats to the summit of the mountain to graze every day!
-They seemed to like grazing in the trees on the way.
+They liked grazing in the trees on the way.

-In Matate, we were invited to Omar’s sister’s house.
-Uniquely, she was there as she recently gave birth and was staying at Omar’s house, but her kids were there and her teenage daughter had prepared a tajine and tea for us.
+In Matate, Omar invited us into his sister’s house.
+Uniquely, she wasn’t there as she recently gave birth and was staying at Omar’s house, but her kids were there and her teenage daughter had prepared a tajine and tea for us.
 How nice was that?
 While her daughter and the younger cousins didn’t join us for our pre-lunch snack, her son, Rashid, and Omar did.
 We ate the typical Berber way and used bread as our utensils.

 Rashid was the only boy in family of six kids.
 He was finishing up school near Omar’s house, so he joined us for the rest of our walk in order to get a ride into the market to pick up some meat for the family and then to get a ride to Omar’s house with whom he was staying as well.
 It turns out, Omar had a full house including his wife, child, mom, sister and baby, and nephew!